-If you want to learn how to shift from feeling inferior to being confident in interactions with other people, I encourage you to check out my presentation on conversation confidence.
+If you want to learn how to shift from feeling inferior to being confident in interactions with other people, I encourage you to check out my instructional presentation on building social confidence.
 It will show you my practical formula for boosting your confidence.
-You can find it here.
+You can find it over here.

 I have worked with clients with inferiority complexes and the way they’ve made real progress was to systemically combat their distorted thinking patterns.
 This is also what has worked for me.